-If the table with the empty extents includes an index, you can execute the ALTER INDEX statement with the TO CLUSTER clause.
+If the table with the empty extents includes an index, you can run the ALTER INDEX statement with the TO CLUSTER clause.
 Clustering an index rebuilds the table in a different location within the dbspace.

-All the extents associated with the previous version of the table are released.
+When you run the ALTER INDEX statement with the TO CLUSTER clause, all of the extents associated with the previous version of the table are released.
 Also, the newly built version of the table has no empty extents.

-For more information about the syntax of the ALTER INDEX statement, refer to the IBM Informix Guide to SQL: Syntax.
-For more information about clustering, refer to "Clustering" on page 7-15.
+For more information about the syntax of the ALTER INDEX statement, see the IBM Informix Guide to SQL: Syntax.
+For more information about clustering, see "Clustering" on page 7-9.